khulnasoft-lab/khulnasoft-ui/README.md

 ### End to end tests

-Components’ end to end tests live in the `cypress/e2e` folder.
+Components’ end to end tests live in the `e2e` folder.
 See our [end to end testing documentation](doc/contributing/end_to_end_test.md) for more details.

-`yarn run cypress open` runs Cypress locally to run end to end tests.
+`yarn run test:e2e:ui` runs Playwright locally to run end to end tests.

 ## Installation